|Home Analog Devices Feedback Subscribe Archives 简体中文 日本語|

 Commercial 4-terminal resistors, such as those from Ohmite or Vishay, can cost several dollars or more for 0.1% tolerance with very low temperature coefficients.
 A complete error budget analysis can show where the accuracy can be improved for the least increase in cost.

 One complaint regarding a large offset (31 mV) with no current through the sense resistor was caused by a "rail-to-rail" op amp that couldn't swing all the way to the negative rail, which was tied to ground.
 The term rail-to-rail is misleading: the output will get close to the rail—a lot closer than classical emitter follower output stages—but will never quite reach the rail.
 Rail-to-rail op amps specify a minimum output voltage, VOL, of either VCE(SAT) or RDS(ON) × ILOAD, as described in "MT-035: Op Amp Inputs, Outputs, Single-Supply, and Rail-to-Rail Issues."
-With a 1.25-mV offset and a noise gain of 30, the output will be:
+With a noise gain of 30, the output will be 1.25 mV × 30 = ±37.5 mV due to offet voltage.
+But the output can only get down to 35 mV, so the output will be between 35 mV and 37.5 mV for a load current of 0 A. Depending on the polarity of VOS, the output could be as big as 72.5 mV with no load current.
+With a max VOS of 30 µV and a maximum VOL of 8 mV, a modern zero-drift amplifier, such as the AD8539, would reduce the total error to the point that the error due to the sense resistor would dominate.

 Another Low-Side Sensing Application